mscavnicky/copula-matlab/readme.txt

 - study why we can use fminbnd as an optmization method
 - refactor dprint
 - find out more about copulapdf behaviour in marginals
+- make a test wheter the likelihood is computed correctly